aetperf/ML_notebooks/List_of_ML_tools/list_of_ml_tools_02.md

 * [Skater](https://github.com/oracle/Skater) - a unified framework to enable Model Interpretation for all forms of model

-## ML pipeline
+## Workflow management

+* [prefect](https://github.com/PrefectHQ/prefect) - a workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine.
 * [papermill](https://github.com/nteract/papermill) - a tool for parameterizing, executing, and analyzing Jupyter Notebooks.

-## Workflow management system
+## Model management

-* [prefect](https://github.com/PrefectHQ/prefect) - a workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine.
+* [Studio](https://github.com/studioml/studio) - a model management framework written in Python to help simplify and expedite your model building experience.

 ## Data visualization